UPPMAX/R-matlab-julia-HPC/docs/r/rstudio.md

    If you're going to run heavier computations within RStudio then you have to remember that you need to do it inside an interactive session on one of the computation nodes, and not on a login node.
 But if you mostly want to use it as a pretty code editor then you can run it on the login node as well.

-   To use Rstudio on a compute node, start by asking SLURM for an interactive allocation (within the ThinLink session).
+   To use RStudio on a compute node, start by asking SLURM for an interactive allocation (within the ThinLink session).
 E.g.

    .. code:: console